0

 Comments

-By: Thomas Johnson about 2 years ago
+By: Thomas Johnson almost 3 years ago

 This was an insane show in several ways one being that a friend and I had just come out from the East Coast to Chicago to find that Fugazi was playing right in town later that evening we have each scene the band album by showtimes by that point they seems to be in New England all the time, so it was great.
 We called her Vic and of course it was totally sold out by then, but the girl I spoke to on the phone said you should come down and try will call.
 I don’t ever remember not being able to get tickets when they were in the Northeast so to arrive at the VA can see all kinds of people hanging out looking for a ticket I remember one girl offering her like 14 whole doc martens in exchange for a ticket but we walked up to will call I don’t think it was the same person but we told him you know adverse story and They said OK it’ll be 5.50 each!
 Oh I just remember being so excited going in there and seeing him in such a big hall beautiful place but yeah the crowd was fucking ridiculous the other thing that stands out in my mind about this night and I wish there was a video but it was like bullshit because they really did have to stop repeatedly but this gigantic 66 skinhead probably about 300 pounds wearing a Chicago police jacket just punching the fuck out of everybody and at one point I think it was guy who got real pissed at him and called him out specifically but yeah other than that bullshit, it was an amazing show in its own right.
 Thanks guys!

-By: gunter habets about 8 years ago
+By: gunter habets over 8 years ago

 On their strenuous, taxing 1991 tour (adding up to a total of 112 live performances), Fugazi hit the state of Illinois two times, the first gig taking place in Champaign on June, 6 and the second concert being this appearance some two months later at the Vic Theatre in the city of Chicago.